Eus

 Eus (/fr/ in both French and Catalan) is a commune in the Pyrénées-Orientales department in the Occitania region in Southern France.
-Located just northeast of Prades, it had a population of 380 in 2021.
+It is located just northeast of Prades.
 It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 Geography

 Localization

 Eus is located in the canton of Les Pyrénées catalanes and in the arrondissement of Prades.